summea/chortle/README.md

     you like red ruby green jelly - yes

 ### Learning About Human (final verb check)
+The *final verb check* is used to test if Chortle can find the intended _target verb_ in a given phrase (where there are two actual verbs provided, and the intended _target verb_ is the final verb in given phrase.)
+Once Chortle decides which verb to use, Chortle is able to parse out the intended subject, verb, and object of the given phrase.

     bot    > what is the way to go? (multiple verb test) human  > my way to go is over there